-In late 2004 Paul reformed In Tua Nua for a small Irish tour and in 2005 he joined the newly reformed ‘Rocky de Valera and The Gravediggers’ with Jack Dublin for a short stint that ended up lasting for 4 years during which they released two singles, both produced by Paul.
+In late 2004 Paul reformed In Tua Nua for a small Irish tour and they are still performing to this day.
+In 2005 he joined the newly reformed ‘Rocky de Valera and The Gravediggers’ with Jack Dublin for a short stint that ended up lasting for 4 years during which they released two singles, both produced by Paul.

 In 2009 Paul decided to help out with some young bands from his hometown of Howth.
 He produced albums and an EP for Von Shakes and The Kapitals respectively which he released and promoted on I-NV-U Records.

 Later in 2009 Paul was asked to form a new band with the legendary Shane McGowan entitled The Shane Gang with Jack Dublin on bass, Johnny Daly on Guitar and Sarge on keys.
-They played gigs sporadically and it only lasted 2 years but from it came The Guilty Party, one of the best pub rock bands on the scene, where Paul does his best Levon Helm impression as their singing drummer.
-The Guilty Party are also now Paul’s touring band for his album.
+They played gigs sporadically and it only lasted 2 years but from it came The Guilty Party, one of the best pub rock and party bands on the scene, where Paul does his best Levon Helm impression as their singing drummer.
+The Guilty Party (with the addition of Conor) are also now Paul’s touring band for his album.